The HR4 or HR5 EID readers can be connected to Android devices via bluetooth or Apple devices via WiFi.

 Manual Connection

-Otherwise, you can manually connect to the device, by tapping on the green bar at the bottom of the page, Connect a new device.
+You can manually connect to the device, by tapping on the green bar at the bottom of the page, Connect a new device.

 Select Gallagher HR4 or HR5.